thxie/RLLNP/README.md

 2.The Java Development Kit and Java Runtime Environment are required for local environment.
 (The RLLNP file is written using JDK8, please make the local running environment version greater than or equal to JDK8)

-3.Use the [Java - jar] command in the Java Virtual Machine to run.
+3.Use the [Java -jar] command in the Java Virtual Machine to run.

 **Quick instructions**